Gaiters: A Buyer’s Guide

-- I highly recommend going with full length gaiters if there is the slightest chance you will be spending time breaking trail or in wet snow.
-It’s a simple fact that in wet snow, anything less than full to-the-knee coverage is going to result in a good soaking for the lower portion of your trousers.
-And snow will find its way over the tops of mid-calf gaiters if you make first tracks for any amount of time, and it is going to happen quickly indeed if your route involves wind-blown terrain marked by drifts or any amount of climbing.
+- Full length gaiters are highly recommended if there is the slightest chance you will be spending time breaking trail or in wet snow.
+When in wet snow, anything less than full to-the-knee coverage is going to result in a good soaking for the lower portion of your trousers.
+And snow will find its way over the tops of mid-calf gaiters if you make first tracks for any amount of time.
+This is going to happen quickly indeed if your route involves wind-blown terrain marked by drifts or any amount of climbing.

 Higher priced models of gaiters incorporate a waterproof-breathable layer such as GORE-TEX or eVent.
-This layer is not meant to create an impenetrable top-to-bottom seal to lock out water during, say, a stream fording—the bottom edge of the gaiter does not close tightly enough.
+This layer is not meant to create an impenetrable top-to-bottom seal.
+So it will not lock out water during, say, a stream fording, as the bottom edge of the gaiter does not close tightly enough.
 Rather, it is meant to keep moisture from soaking the wearer’s trouser bottoms.

 Kick panel/Rugged lower

 The instep of some gaiters includes a patch of durable material known as a kick panel.
-Alternately, an entire lower section of rugged fabric such as 1,000 denier Cordura nylon may be incorporated as part of the design.
-One of the two is a must-have for those who might be putting their gaiters to use with independent crampons.
-And all other things being equal, a set featuring one or the other will enjoy a longer lifespan by virtue of the abrasion resistance provided at a high wear area.
+Alternately, the design can incorporate an entire lower section of rugged fabric such as 1,000 denier Cordura nylon.
+Either option is a must-have for those who might be putting their gaiters to use with independent crampons.
+And all other things being equal, a set featuring one or the other will enjoy a longer lifespan.
+The additional fabric helps provides abrasion resistance needed at a high wear area of the gaiter.

 Front closure system